mikailkhona/mikailkhona.github.io/content/research.md

 I am also interested in how similar structures can be incorporated into artificial neural networks.
 I believe this will speed up learning and improve generalization, bringing ANNs closer to human-like intelligence and will help clarify the relationship between the two.

 ## Building theoretical understanding in large-scale deep networks
-I am also interested in understanding how large deep network models ("Foundation models") trained on extremely large amounts of data learn interesting representations in their latent spaces and what insights we can obtain by studying and reverse engineering them.
+I am also interested in understanding how large deep network models trained on extremely large amounts of data learn interesting representations, seeming capable of human-like behavior and what insights we can obtain by studying and reverse engineering them.

 ## Publications